EUDAT-SLS/eudat_ols_aggregator/README.md

 Figure 1
 </p>

-    As Figure 1 suggests, there is an apparent self-similarity between the iterations at the different levels of the harvesting sequence, motivating to find a mechanism which can be recursively applied to the different levels in the harvesting sequence, driven via a similarly recursive configuration file.
+    Since the different repositories provide different APIs to be used in such harvesting sequences, there are two main approaches to represent them programatically.
+One would be to create a plugin architecture with distinct harvesting workflows implemented as individual plugins.
+The other would be to create code that is flexible enough to be adapted to the individual repository APIs via configuration files.
+This implementation follows the latter approach, since the basic harvesting sequence was to be found very similar across repositories.
+As Figure 1 moreover suggests, there is an apparent self-similarity between the iterations at the different levels of each harvesting sequence, motivating to find a mechanism which can be recursively applied to these different levels, driven via a similarly recursive configuration file.

     The key elements of this mechanism were found to be

 <p align="center">